FreeCAD/FreeCAD-documentation/wiki/FEM_PostFilterDataAlongLine.md

     -   Select the **Results → <img src="images/FEM_PostFilterDataAlongLine.svg" width=16px> Line clip filter** option from the menu.
 3. Specify the coordinates of two points defining the line along which the results are to be evaluated.
 Optionally, press the **Select Points** button and pick the points manually on the surface of the mesh.
 4. Optionally, specify the **Resolution**.
-5. Select a field that will be evaluated.
+5. Select a **Field** from the expandable list.
 6. Press the **Create Plot** button.
-XY plot of a field value vs line length will be created in a separate window.
+An XY plot of the field value vs the line length will be created in a separate window.
-7. Click the **OK** button to close the tool\'s menu.
+7. Click the **OK** button to finish the command.